The Augusta Rule

 It worked.

 A new section was added to the tax code shortly thereafter.
 Section 280A states that an individual can rent out their primary residence for up to 14 days a year without claiming the rental income.* The property must be rented out at a reasonable market rate, and proper record keeping must be in place, but the rule is pretty simple.
-Here's the kicker: as a small business owner, you can rent our your home to your own business.
+Here's the kicker: as a small business owner, you can rent out your home to your own business.

 Say you rent out your home for $1,000 per day to your practice for the 14 allowable days each year.
 As the homeowner, that's $14,000 per year of tax-free income.
 As the business owner, that's a $14,000 deductible expense.
 It's not often you get to "double-dip" when it comes to a tax break., and it's all thanks to the clever residents of Augusta, Georgia.
 That's why we call it The Augusta Rule.